-Any student who wishes to be considered for removal from Administrative Restriction, to Administrative Probation, must be discipline referral free for two marking periods.
-Then, the student must present a note to the principal stating his/her request for removal immediately following the marking period in which that student was referral free.
-Please refer to above information to be removed from Administrative Probation.
+Any student who wishes to be considered for removal from

+Administrative Restriction to Administrative Probation, must be discipline referral free for two marking periods.
+Then the student must present a letter to the principal stating his/her request for removal immediately following the marking period in which that student was referral free.